gvwilson/thirdbit/src/fiction/iffy/index.md

 She lowered her voice to a loud whisper.
 "I'm bein' surveilled."

-The raccoon lowered itself to all fours and scampered away, disappearing behind a pair of rotting crates stacked against the wall.
+The raccoon chittered with annoyance, lowered itself to all fours, and scampered away to disappear behind a pair of crates stacked against the wall.
-Iffy sighed,
-wondering again why everything had to be so complicated.
+Iffy sighed and turned back toward the mansion.

-She spent the rest of the day doing homework on the very comfortable bed in the governor's mansion.
+She spent the rest of the day doing homework on her very comfortable bed.
 After an hour of math and ecology she switched to history.
 There had originally been four governors, all clones of the UN Emergency Authority's last representative on the continent.